awpratten/awpratten.github.io/content/Projects/solo.md

 Since then I have spent some time focusing on my own song craft by creating guitar pieces I can and could play wholly.

+Most recently I have released a new set of tracks called [Life is a Mosaic](https://awarrenpratten.bandcamp.com/album/life-is-a-mosaic)

+You can find my complete discography [here](/Discography/)

 ## Media

 You can find my music on platforms such as